mordenius/ml-py-workbook/project_#1/02_statistics_and_probability/README.md

 Difference between the point estimate and the actual population parameter value is called the **Sampling Error**.

 Margin of Error for a given level of confidence is the greatest possible distance between the point estimate and the value of the parameter it is estimating.

+## Hypothesis Testing

+Statisticians use hypothesis testing to formally check whether the hypothesis is accepted or rejected.

+**Stages**:
+- State the Hypotheses
+- Formulate an Analysis Plan
+- Analyse Sample Data
+- Interpret Results